1. When will the 737 Max fly again?

 5. What legal action could Boeing face?

-At least 46 claims have been filed by families of victims in the Indonesia crash, with almost as many for the Ethiopian fatalities.
+Claims have been filed by families of victims in both crashes.
 Bloomberg Intelligence estimates Boeing’s litigation risks in the U.S. could amount to $1 billion.
-In July, Boeing offered $100 million over several years as an “initial outreach” to support the families of victims and others affected by the two crashes.
+Boeing has offered $100 million over several years as an “initial outreach” to support the families of victims and others affected, and hired high-profile mediator Kenneth Feinberg to distribute it.
 On other legal fronts, the U.S. Justice Department expanded its probe to include a look into manufacturing of another Boeing aircraft -- the 787 Dreamliner -- at a new plant in South Carolina.
 The U.S. Securities and Exchange Commission is investigating whether Boeing properly disclosed issues tied to the 737 Max jetliners to investors.
-Congressional hearings are under way.
 And Boeing faces proposed class action lawsuits by pilots.

 Chief Executive Officer Dennis Muilenburg, who was criticized for a subdued initial response to the tragedies, has apologized for the accidents and said the situation “will continue to weigh heavily on our hearts and on our minds for years to come.”
 The company has said it thinks the 737 Max will regain its position as the backbone of its single-aisle fleet for many years to come.